oasaleh/adhan/README.md

-# Raspberry Pi Adhan Clock
+# Raspberry Pi Athan Clock
-This projects uses a python script which automatically calculates [adhan](https://en.wikipedia.org/wiki/Adhan) times every day and plays all five adhans at their scheduled time using cron.
+This projects uses a python script which automatically calculates [athan](https://en.wikipedia.org/wiki/Adhan) times every day and plays all five athans at their scheduled time using cron.

 ## Prerequisites
 1. Raspberry Pi running Raspbian